• Skip to primary navigation

 Kiyomizu-dera is one of the most famed temples in Japan.
 Partially because of its magnitude in size and location, but also because of its history.
 This temple was founded on the site of the Otowa Waterfall which has three separate streams that trickle down on the rocks.

-Those who visit are allowed to drink from one of the three fountains symbolically representing longevity, educational success, and fortunate love life.
+Those who visit are allowed to drink from one of the three fountains symbolically representing longevity, educational success, and a fortunate love life.
 Regardless if you decide to drink from the water, you’ll be amazed by the beauty of this temple.

 8. Admire the Golden Temple, Kinkaku-ji